gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 - **Update ESP32 Firmware** - Allows you to update the ESP32 firmware using Over-the-Air updates.
 See the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details
 - **Secure Device WiFi**- Allows changing of the default password for the private WiFi network
-- **Change WiFi Settings** - Provides an optional means of joining an existing WiFi network for access of your device
+- **Change WiFi Settings** - Provides an optional means of joining an existing, external WiFi network for access of your device
-- **Restart/Resync** - Allows a remote restart of the software by performing a reboot of the ESP32 device
+- **Restart/Resync** - Allows a remote restart of the software by performing a reboot ONLY of the ESP32 device

+At the bottom of the screen is a timestamp representing the date of the software build for the ESP32 firmware, along with the private WiFi network offered by the current device.
+If connected to an external network the current IP address and subnet mask will be displayed.

 <div style="clear:both"></div>